Graduate Forensic Science Courses

 This course deals with fundamental and advanced concepts in probability, statistical methods, and hypothesis testing.
 Topics include, but are not limited to, fundamentals of probability; summary statistics; basic hypothesis testing; analysis of frequency data; analysis of variance; regression and correlation; factor analysis and principal components analysis; discriminant analysis; and other multivariate methods.
 Nonparametric approaches will also be covered.
 Statistical power will be discussed in the context of research design.

 Prerequisites: one year of undergraduate calculus and a 200-level undergraduate course in statistics of an earned Bachelor’s degree

 FSC 500 Thesis Prospectus - 2 credits

 An introduction to scholarly and research manuscript writing, forensic science literature, and documentation styles and techniques.
 Discussion will center on current research trends within the forensic science community.
-Each student will write a thesis proposal by the end of the semester and select a thesis committee
+Students will be guided through the thesis proposal writing process.
+Each student will write a thesis proposal by the end of the semester and select a thesis committee.

-FSC 501 Forensic Science Research I - 3 credits
+FSC 501 Forensic Science Research - 6 credits

 Prerequisites: Successful completion of FSC 500.

 The course discusses all aspects of professional communication, oral and written, and evaluates a student’s ability to effectively communicate in the professional world.
 Students will participate in mock job interviews with professionals.

 A lecture series involving presentations from students on their master’s thesis research in a one-hour seminar format.
 Select presentations from invited speakers.